Boston–Halifax relations: Sports

 Many Nova Scotians (and Haligonians in particular) identify as supporters of Boston's major professional sports league teams.
 After the Boston Red Sox won the 2007 World Series, the trophy was brought to Halifax for two days.
 The Stanley Cup, the Larry O'Brien Trophy, and the Vince Lombardi Trophy have also been brought to Halifax by, respectively, Bruins, Celtics, and Patriots players.
 In 1983, the Patriots sold their old scoreboard at a discounted price to the owners of the region's Canadian Football League expansion franchise, although the team folded before ever taking the field after funding for a stadium fell through.

 TV and radio

 Many Halifax residents can receive Boston TV stations, including WGBH-TV, WBZ-TV, WCVB-TV, WBTS-CD, WSBK-TV and WFXT, on TV providers like Eastlink and Bell Aliant Fibe.
 WLVI was the only Boston affiliate of a major English-language U.S. broadcast network not available on most cable systems in the Halifax area.
 Some Boston market radio stations can also be received in the Halifax area.

-WHDH-TV was serve by cable and satellite viewers from 1996 to 2017, Replacing WLBZ-TV when all Bangor TV Stations were removed via cable because of arguments with Canadian Commercials on bangor tv.
+WHDH-TV was served by cable and satellite viewers from 1996 to 2017, replacing WLBZ-TV when all Bangor TV stations were removed from cable because of arguments with Canadian commercials on Bangor TV.